sawaseemgit/ConversionApps/README.md

 # LetterCounter
-This app counts the number of letters.
+This app first prompts the suer to enetr a message and then returns the count the number of times the letter occurs in the message.